Society-for-Internet-Blaseball-Research/sibr-faq/projects.md

 ## Viewing Games

 ### https://github.com/Sakimori/Blaseball-Livestream-Watcher/releases
 Local app that watches games and records box scores and statistics.
-Can also process stored JSON from `baseball-archive-scripts`
+Can also process stored JSON from `baseball-archive-scripts` and calculate advanced stats like SLG and WHIP!

 ### http://jlareau.club.cc.cmu.edu/blaseball.html
 Watch a game in your browser, and scroll back through the history